munificent/journal/asset/post/2010-11-08-refining-exceptions-and-error-codes.md

 var notB = b not
 ```

-The `not` method is a method on booleans, and `b` isnt' a boolean, it's a
+The `not` method is a method on Booleans, and `b` isnt' a Boolean, it's a
 `Bool | Nothing`.
-To treat it like a boolean, you first have to check its
+To treat it like a Boolean, you first have to check its
 type.
 The canonical way to do that in Magpie is using `let`:

 ```magpie